Australia Day: 1839–1935

 Prior to 1888, 26 January was very much a New South Wales affair, as each of the colonies had its own commemoration for its founding.
 In Tasmania, Regatta Day occurred initially in December to mark the anniversary of the landing of Abel Tasman.
 South Australia celebrated Proclamation Day on 28 December.
 Western Australia had its own Foundation Day (now Western Australia Day) on 1 June.

-The decision to mark the occasion of the First Fleet’s arrival in 1788 at Sydney Cove and Captain Arthur Phillip’s proclamation of British sovereignty over the eastern continent on 26 January was first made outside NSW by the Australian Natives' Association (ANA), a group of white "native-born" middle-class men formed in Victoria in 1871.
+The decision to mark the occasion of the First Fleet's arrival in 1788 at Sydney Cove and Captain Arthur Phillip's proclamation of British sovereignty over the eastern continent on 26 January was first made outside New South Wales by the Australian Natives' Association (ANA), a group of white "native-born" middle-class men formed in Victoria in 1871.
 They dubbed the day "ANA Day".

 In 1888, all colonial capitals except Adelaide celebrated "Anniversary Day".
 In 1910, South Australia adopted 26 January as "Foundation Day", to replace another holiday known as Accession Day, which had been held on 22 January to mark the accession to the throne of King Edward VII, who died in May 1910.

 The first Australia Day was established in response to Australia's involvement in World War I. In 1915, Ellen "Ellie" Wharton Kirke MBE, née Clements, mother of four servicemen, thought up the idea of a national day, with the specific aim of raising funds for wounded soldiers, and the term was coined to stir up patriotic feelings.
 In 1915 a committee to celebrate Australia Day was formed, and the date chosen was 30 July, on which many fund-raising efforts were run to support the war effort.
 It was also held in July in subsequent years of World War I: on 28 July 1916, 27 July 1917, and 26 July 1918.

 The idea of a national day to be celebrated on 26 January was slow to catch on, partly because of competition with Anzac Day.
 Victoria adopted 26 January as Australia Day in 1931, and by 1935, all states of Australia were celebrating 26 January as Australia Day (although it was still known as Anniversary Day in New South Wales).
 The name "Foundation Day" persisted in local usage.